Executive Education FAQs

 What is the time commitment needed?

-A minimum of six hours of your contracted working time on average per week.
-We recommend a further five hours additional study per week.
+A minimum of eight hours of your contracted working time on average per week.
+We recommend a further five hours of additional study per week.

 Will I be given time off work in order to study?